alextanhongpin/frontend/ux.md

 - highlight the search keyword
 - show the last responses (last interacted item, last search keywords and recent results)
 - handle empty scenario

+## Inline editing
+- useful to allow inline real-time editing, when the component is blurred, check the state - if there are changes, update it
+- show an edited label next to the item